realazizk/memesocial/readme.md

 	(venv_dev)mohamed@host:~/memesocial$ pip install -r requirements.txt

-(Don't use requirements_dev.txt that's the packages I use for python development in Emacs.
+(Don't use requirements_dev.txt that's the packages I use for python development in Emacs.)

 Now you can run the development web server using:

 	(venv_dev)mohamed@host:~/memesocial$ python manage.py runserver

-Gunicorn is also installed if you want to go official and use (someone needs to write a wrapper around gunicorn so we can run the production server using that flask script)
+Gunicorn and gevent are also installed if you want to go official and use em (someone needs to write a wrapper around gunicorn so we can run the production server using that flask script)

 ### Testing memesocial